 There are other ways to make your home look custom “you.”

 Change the cabinet hardware.
 I did this, and it really updated the look.
+Sometimes it’s the little things you do that make all the difference.

 Switch out the door knobs.
 (My door knobs are old and, to me, quite ugly.
 I might give this idea some thought.)